stoermelder/vcvrack-packone/docs/MidiCat.md

     - Implemented alternative parameter binding by selection box
 - v2.1.0
     - Improved mapping logic to allow more parameters to be mapped (e.g. SurgeXTRack) (#410)
+- v2.2.0
+    - Added context menu option to report parameter updates to plugin-host (only in plugin-version of Rack)